XDCFoundation/XDC3Delphi/README.md

 ## To Configure Any Compatible Network

-Some changes require in web3.pas in Delepherium
+Some config changes require in web3.pas in delphereum repository you just cloned in your local machine.

-For Example to setup Apothem Network

-Changes in web3.pas file
+For Example to setup Apothem Network changes require in web3.pas file

 ## Step 1

-Add Apothem Network
+Add any Comapatible Network name in TChain

 For Example